 The REST API is used to create, read, update, and delete services, schedules, escalation policies, and users — including their contact methods and notification rules.
-This API can also be used to get a list of incidents, get specific details for a single incident, or add notes to an incident, however it cannot be used to create new incidents.
-PagerDuty incidents can only be created via triggers sent to the Events API (for API-based services), via email (for email-based services), or manually via the Create New Incident button in the web interface (for any service type).
+This API can also be used to GET a list of incidents, GET specific details for a single incident, or add notes to an incident.

-There are two versions of the REST API, the current API v2, as well as the older API v1.
-Both versions are available to customers on Basic or higher plans and use different endpoints; API v2 uses a generic endpoint (
+There are two versions of the REST API, the current API v2 and the older API v1.
+Both versions are available to customers on Basic or higher plans and use different endpoints: API v2 uses a generic endpoint (

 api.pagerduty.com), while API v1 uses the account's subdomain (i.e.

 REST API keys are 20-character strings and cannot be used with the Events API.
 Only Admin users or the Account Owner can create REST API keys due to the fact they they provide full access to your account; this means API keys should be protected like your login password.

 REST API keys are created and managed on the API Access page, found in the Configuration menu.

 We've expanded the scope of our v2 REST API to include incident creation capabilities.
 For more granular information about this, please reference our developer documentation.
 Please note: the REST API should not be used to create incidents originating from monitoring systems or other automated tools - for that, use the Events API instead.
 The incident creation API is designed to accommodate human-generated input.

 Which version of the REST API should I use?